Test-Optional Admissions Policy

 International applicants, please note that we do require demonstration of proficiency in English.
 International applicants can find more information about required English proficiency testing on our Information for International Applicants page.

 Verification of Self-Reported Test Scores

-Enrolling students must send official test scores within two weeks of the submission of their enrollment deposit.
+Enrolling students who have applied with standardized tests must send official test scores within two weeks of the submission of their enrollment deposit.
 The Admissions Office will verify that the self-reported scores match the official test scores, and will address any discrepancies directly with the student.

 |Admission Option||Latest Test Date for SAT and ACT|